brycewray/hugo-site/content/posts/2021/01/beta-testing-cloudflare-pages.md

 - **Cloudflare Workers Sites**: 1:55
 - **Firebase**: 1:24

 So, clearly, the CFP folks have a lot of work to do on this part of it; and, based on a conversation I had with a Cloudflare staffer on the [Cloudflare Workers Discord server](https://blog.cloudflare.com/meet-the-workers-team-over-discord/), they're all too aware of that.

+{{% yellowBox %}}**Update, 2021-02-12**: Yesterday afternoon, Cloudflare pushed a change that dramatically cut the **total** build times.
+For a newer Hugo-based test site I've put on Cloudflare Pages, build now happens in about 45 seconds.
+While this is still slower than several of the competitors, the trend is definitely in the right direction.{{% /yellowBox %}}

 ## Fine online performance